Fresh Basil Lemonade

 This stuff isn’t the most attractive color, but it’s super-flavorful which is all you should be concerned with at this point!

-Making the drink
+Making the Fresh Basil Lemonade

 If you go through the trouble of making a simple syrup, also go through the trouble of squeezing fresh lemons.
 There’s just nothing that compares to fresh-squeezed juice.